 Sachin Tendulkar’s performance in the ICC 1998 quarterfinal at Dhaka paved the way for India’s entry into the semifinals in which he scored 141 runs and also took four Australian wickets.
 In March 1999, the inaugural Asian test championship was held between India, Pakistan, and Srilanka in which during the second test Tendulkar went on and scored his 19th international test century.

-Sachin again showed his class in a Test against Pakistan at Chepauk in 1999, where he scored 136 in the fourth innings and made sure that India had a good.
+Sachin again showed his class in a Test against Pakistan at Chepauk in 1999, where he scored 136 in the fourth innings and made sure that India had a good start.
 Despite all his effort, India lost the match to Pakistan by 12 runs.
 During the 1999 Cricket World cup, Sachin faced a tragic loss as his father, Professor Ramesh Tendulkar passed away.
 Sachin flew back to India to attend the final rituals of his father which led him to miss the match against Zimbabwe.
-However, Sachin returned back to the world cup and scored another century against Kenya.
+However, Sachin returned to the world cup and scored another century against Kenya.
 India went on and won the match.
 This shows the character that Sachin has for the country.
-In spite of his father’s death, he was determined to make India win the match and progress further in the tournament.
+Despite his father’s death, he was determined to make India win the match and progress further in the tournament.

 During the 2003 Cricket World cup tournament, Sachin was the highest run-scorer where he scored 673 runs in 11 matches and helped India reach the final.
 In the final match, India lost the world cup to Australia but Sachin Tendulkar was given the man of the tournament award.

 The main contribution of Sachin Tendulkar was the way he changed the opening of cricket.
 The Indian team was struggling with opening batsmen as many of them were unable to give India a good start against any teams.
-The whole scenario changed when Sachin was given an opportunity to open the innings against New Zealand in 1992 and he made it count.
+The whole scenario changed when Sachin was allowed to open the innings against New Zealand in 1992 and he made it count.
 After that match, he was the opening batsman for the Indian cricket team.
 Sachin Tendulkar became very good at opening innings which helped the Indian team to have a good start in the match.
 The major runs Sachin scored in ODI cricket is by opening the batting for India.
 India got an opening in the form of Sachin Tendulkar who was very good at scoring and helping to set the momentum for India.

 There are many innings of Sachin Tendulkar that are remembered to this day.
 Some of his innings are:

 Sachin Tendulkar became the first batsman to score a double century in a one-day international match.
 In the year 2010, Sachin Tendulkar went on and scored 200 runs in just 147 balls against South Africa in Gwalior.
-That inning is remembered by many crickets as it showed the caliber of Sachin Tendulkar to the world.
+That inning is remembered by many crickets as it showed the calibre of Sachin Tendulkar to the world.

 The second most memorable inning of Sachin Tendulkar was his knock against Pakistan in Rawalpindi where he scored 141 runs in just 135 balls.
-Despite Pakistan winning the match, Sachin Tendulkar was declared the man of the man.
+Despite Pakistan winning the match, Sachin Tendulkar was declared the man of the match.

 Before getting recognized by the world for his talent, Sachin Tendulkar played a school cricket tournament match where he had a 664 runs partnership with Vinod Kambli.
 Sachin was only 16 years old when he played that match and is considered to be the turning point in Sachin Tendulkar’s life.

 On 10 October 2013, Sachin Tendulkar announced his retirement from all forms of cricket after a two-test match against the West Indies in November.
 The BCCI had arranged two farewell matches to be played at Kolkata and Mumbai.
 He scored 74 runs in his last test innings against West Indies and fell short of 79 runs to complete 16,000 runs in test cricket.
-The cricket association of Mumbai and Bengal had organized events to mark his retirement from the sport.
+The cricket association of Mumbai and Bengal had organised events to mark his retirement from the sport.
 Various politicians and international celebrities were present to witness the last inning of the master blaster.

 Sachin Tendulkar was the perfect vehicle for heroism in new India.
 He had inspired many future cricket players such as Virat Kohli and MS Dhoni to pursue their careers in cricket.
-His career in test cricket started in 1989 when he was just 16 years olds and really expanded in the 1990s.
+His career in test cricket started in 1989 when he was just 16 years olds and expanded in the 1990s.
 He was the poster boy who helped the Indian cricket team to be recognized by the world.
 Sachin Tendulkar is the first and the only batsman to score 100 international centuries.
 He was the first batsman to excel in all three formats of the game.
 He finished his career as the highest run-scorer in the history of test match cricket.

 India is a country where cricket is treated like a religion and Sachin Tendulkar is the God of cricket.
 This is enough to justify the achievements of Sachin Tendulkar.